pymor/pymor/docs/source/tutorial_mor_with_ml.md

 internal to the solver.
 Examples using FEniCS for stationary and instationary problems together with the {class}`~pymor.reductors.data_driven.DataDrivenReductor` are provided in {mod}`~pymordemos.data_driven_fenics` and {mod}`~pymordemos.data_driven_instationary`.
-Furthermore, the stratedy is also applicable when no full-order model is available at all.
+Furthermore, the strategy is also applicable when no full-order model is available at all.
 Given a set of training snapshots (for instance read from a file), a reduced basis can be computed using a data-driven compression method such as POD, the snapshots can be projected onto the reduced basis and the machine learning training is handled by the